 Exposing the Hidden Lithium Battery Dangers

 lithium-ion batteries are a type of rechargeable battery.
-When lithium-ions move between the anode and cathode of the battery and pass through the separator in an electrolyte solution, they will work.
+When lithium ions move between the anode and cathode of the battery and pass through the separator in an electrolyte solution, they will work.
 However, there are existing hidden lithium battery dangers.
 If the battery is charged too quickly, lithium can form polar plates around the anode, resulting in a short circuit.
 Manufacturing defects can also cause problems when tiny metal fragments lead to short circuits or small holes are formed in the separator.
-An internal short circuit can be caused by mechanical damage, such as squeezing or piercing, exposure to water or overheating, and overcharge.
+An internal short circuit can be caused by mechanical damage, such as squeezing or piercing, exposure to water or overheating, and overcharging.
 This can cause the battery to release heat and energy quickly, which is called “thermal runaway”.
 This phenomenon can lead to fire or explosions.

-It is special attention that we should be paid to lithium-based batteries storage because improper storage can lead to overheating of equipment and may cause a fire.
+It is special attention should be paid to lithium-based battery storage because improper storage can lead to overheating of equipment and may cause a fire.
 If the negative and positive terminals of many models are on the same side, or the metal frame is not covered properly, it is easy to accidentally short circuit.
 In the process of thermal runaway, one overheated battery can trigger the next one, resulting in a chain reaction of overheating and fire.
 All lithium-ion batteries have their specifications for correct use, charging, and storage; Violating or ignoring any of these specifications can at least invalidate the warranties or damage the battery, and more seriously, it could lead to fire or explosion.